IBM-OSS-Support/Continue.dev-Granite-manual-test-cases/tab-autocomplete/granite3.3-8b/README.md

 - **Hole Filler:**
   Robust, verbose, but logic is correct.
 - **FIM:**
   Clean, concise, and correct — in fact, more succinct than HFT.
+Sometimes required manual cursor placement at line start for FIM to work.

 ### 5️⃣ Class Definitions with Dunder and Bonus